 Often it’s hard to be unstinting with Christian love

-Valuing equally one who pleases and one who offends
+Valuing the one who pleases as much as the one who offends –

 Enemies, awkward relatives, your ex, fickle friends…